k-kameta/cse210-01/README.md

 * Enhanced input validation with user-friendly messages. - not yet
 * Enhanced game over messages (x's, o's or draw). -- done
 * Enhanced board size (4x4, 5x5, 6x6 grid, or user selected!) -- not completed but I am working for this.
-* Enhanced game display (different colors for each player) -- not yet
+* Enhanced game display (different colors for each player) -- done

 # Solution